 - The financial impact may be overwhelming.
 A large study of 9.5 million cancer patients revealed an average financial loss of over $92,000, and 42% of these patients were required to exhaust their life savings to fund the cost of just the first two years of treatment.
 Authors of this study share, “As large financial burdens have been found to adversely affect access to care and outcomes, the active development of approaches to mitigate these effects among already vulnerable groups remains of key importance.”

 If you or someone you love is being confronted with the difficulties of cancer, we can help.
 Our professional in-home care team can plan healthy meals, pick up prescriptions, provide accompaniment to scheduled appointments, and offer the emotional encouragement necessary to focus on healing.
-Give us a call at (269) 963-9888 for help and support from experts in home health care Battle Creek, MI and the surrounding area has to offer!
+Give us a call at (269) 963-9888 for help and support from experts in home health services Kalamazoo, MI and the surrounding area has to offer!
 To learn more about the other areas we serve in southwest Michigan, please visit our Service Area page or call our other offices at (269) 373-5444 (Kalamazoo, MI), (269) 763-5350 (Paw Paw, MI) or (269) 849-9252 (St. Joseph, MI).